josiahhuergo/Harmonica/README.md

 # Harmonica

-Harmonica is a collection of tools for the analysis, generation, and transformation of music theoretical objects, written in rust.
+Harmonica is a collection of tools for the analysis, generation, and transformation of music theoretical objects, such as scales, chords, melodies, and more.

 ## TO-DO: